 We also provide each of these individuals with health insurance and vacation benefits.

 Director Compensation

-We currently do not have a set compensation package for members of our board of directors for acting as such, but we expect to establish these arrangements in the near future.
+We currently do not have a set compensation package for members of our Board for acting as such, but we expect to establish these arrangements in the near future.